forcedotcom/salesforcedx-vscode/README.md

 When you are ready to commit

-1. Run `lerna run lint` to run tslint in more thorough mode to identify any errors.
+1. Run `npm run lint` to run tslint in more thorough mode to identify any errors.
-1. Some of the items can be fixed using `tstlint --project . fix`.
+1. Some of the items can be fixed using `tslint --project . fix`.
 Some you might need to fix them manually.

 This linting steps should be done later as part of the continuous integration